hamedrq7/factorizing-mmvae/README.md

 ## Objectives:
 ### `m_elbo_naive()`:
 based on Appendix.
-B, the basic MOE variational posterior for two modalities is:
+B, of the original mmvae paper, the basic MOE variational posterior for two modalities is:
 ```math
 \mathcal{L}_{ELBO} =
 \frac{1}{2}